Collection of important MCQs on Charles Lamb

 Question’s Answer: W.H.
 Hudson

-Which essays of Lamb is most autobiographical?
+#11.
+Which essay of Lamb is most autobiographical?

 (A) Bachelor’s Complaint against Married Men